Ten Years A Nomad by Matt Kepnes

 - Office life was bearable until Matt knew there was something more

-- A spontaneous trip to Thailand reinforced that scams and discomfort are signs of pushing limits
+- A spontaneous trip to Thailand reinforced that discomfort is a sign of pushing limits

 - America teaches work = worth; elsewhere, people live for living